GregoryConrad/mimir/README.md

 ```

 #### Filtering Search/Query Results
-There is a "raw" filtering API in mimir provided by `Filter`,
-but it is recommended to use the following API that creates `Filter`s for you instead.

 Here are the methods you need to be aware of:
 - `Mimir.or(subFilters)` creates an "or" filter (like `||`) of the sub-filters
 - `Mimir.and(subFilters)` creates an "and" filter (like `&&`) of the sub-filters
 - `Mimir.not(subFilter)` creates a "not" filter (like `!someCondition`) of the sub-filter
 - `Mimir.where(condition)` creates a single filter from a given condition.
 - The above can be composed together to create powerful, declarative queries!

-Heres an example that shows these methods in practice.

 Say our Dart boolean logic is (formatted to show intent):
 ```dart